Well5a/monitoring-todolist/README.md

 [InspectIT Ocelot](https://github.com/inspectIT/inspectit-ocelot) collects metrics of the application and exposes them at localhost:8888.
 Prometheus is configured to scrape this endpoint and additional Grafana Dashboards are added that use these metrics.

+### PostgreSQL Exporter (database metrics)
+PostgreSQL saves various metrics about the database server in form of a set of tables.
+The [PostgreSQL Exporter](https://github.com/wrouesnel/postgres_exporter) exports and exposes these metrics on default port 9187 for use by Prometheus.
+A dashboard for these metrics is also included.

 ## Kubernetes
 Folder "Kubernetes" holds config files for deploying the app with Prometheus and Grafana to a Kubernetes cluster.
 Until now only deployment on local cluster with Minikube has been tested.